-- Connect any type of computer that has a USB port, standard video output (monitor) port, or HDMI port. - For video projection, connect devices such as DVD players, gaming consoles, digital cameras, and camera phones with compatible video output ports. - If your presentation or video includes sound, you can connect audio input cables, if necessary. - For slide shows without a computer, you can connect USB devices (such as a flash drive or camera) or an optional EPSON document camera.
+- Connect any type of computer that has a USB port or standard video output (monitor) port. - For video projection, connect devices such as DVD players, gaming consoles, digital cameras, and camera phones with compatible video output ports. - If your presentation or video includes sound, you can connect audio input cables, if necessary. - For presentations or slide shows without a computer, you can connect USB devices (such as a flash drive or camera) or an optional document camera.

-Caution: If you will use the projector at altitudes above 4921 feet (1500 m), turn on High Altitude Mode to ensure the projector's internal temperature is regulated properly.
+CAUTION: If you will use the projector at altitudes above 4921 feet (1500 m), turn on High Altitude Mode to ensure the projector's internal temperature is regulated properly.

-Connecting to Computer Sources Connecting to Video Sources

-Connecting to External USB Devices

-Connecting to a Document Camera

-Product Box Contents
+Connecting to Computer Sources Connecting to Video Sources USB Device Projection Connecting to a Document Camera Connecting to External Speakers Parent topic: Setting Up the Projector Related references Projector Setup Settings - Extended Menu Product Box Contents